suspended CVD graphene

 Curriculum Vitae

 Christian Schönenberger (CS) has always been engaged in a wide range of topics.
-He could enjoy the beauty of natural science the first time at the ETHZ where he was working as an electrical engineer, developing pulsed lasers for molecular spectroscopy.
-This motivated him to study a second time, after electrical engineering, physics.
-He did his PhD in experimental physics at the IBM Zurich research lab in the early time of scanning-probe microscopy.
+He got excited by quantum physics when he was working as an electrical engineer at the ETHZ, developing pulsed lasers for atom and molecular spectroscopy.
+This new world of science motivated him to study a second time, after electrical engineering, physics.
+After obtaining his master degree from the ETHZ, he conducted a PhD in experimental physics at the IBM Zurich research lab in the early time of scanning-probe microscopy.
 He demonstrated the first magnetic force microscope that could image magnetism and topography simultaneously.

 He then moved to Philips Research (NL) where he later became a senior staff member.
 At Philips he developed, among other things, a low-temperature scanning tunneling microscope which allowed for the first time to probe electron correlations in devices at the single-electron level.
 He was then appointed full professor at the Univ. of Basel in 1995 where he established the nanoelectronics group.
 Low temperature physics and micro- and nanofabrication was all build up by CS at Basel from scratch.
 This initiative established the grounds for nanoelectronics in Basel and helped nanoscience to become a major focus at the Department of Physics.
 This led to a series of appointments in nano- and quantum science, experimental and theoretical.

 As the most important recognition, the Department of Physics became the Swiss leading house in nanoscience in 2001.
-CS was a co-founder, later the co-director and since 2006 he is the director of this centre.
+CS was a co-founder, later the co-director and from 2006 onwards till 2022 he was the director of this centre.
 Under his initative, the scope of the centre was further extended to applied sciences, leading to the foundation of the Swiss Nanoscience Institute in 2006.
-CS is also a co-founder and an active participant within QC2, which is the Basel Center of Excellence in Quantum Computing and Quantum Coherence.
+CS was also a co-founder and an active participant within QC2, which is the Basel Center of Excellence in Quantum Computing and Quantum Coherence.
+Most recently, CS engaged himself as co-founder of the deep-tech company YQuantum where he acts as scientific advisor.
 Though having remained a small Department, the visibility could substantially be raised over the last 15 years.
-Today, the Department of Physics at the University of Basel is a leading institution in the field of solid-state nanoscience.
+Today, the Department of Physics at the University of Basel is a leading institution in the field of quantum and nanoscience.

 Interests